leangjia/blender_docs/trunk/blender_docs/manual/files/data_blocks.rst

 Is Library Overridable
-   Allow the property to be :doc:`overridden </files/linked_libraries/library_overrides>` when the Data-Block is linked.
+   Allow the property to be :doc:`overridden </files/linked_libraries/library_overrides>` when the data-block is linked.

 Use Soft Limits
    Enables limits that the *Property Value* slider can be adjusted to